Skip to main content

 Study Abroad

 SCU maintains a portfolio of approved programs for study during the academic year, including fall quarter and semester programs, winter and spring quarters, and spring semester.
 All credit is considered “in-residence” SCU credit.
-In addition to the portfolio of programs abroad, SCU has a program offered domestically.
+In addition to the portfolio of programs abroad, SCU has a program offered domestically as well.

 Summer Study Abroad